forknoteTeam/forknote/README.md

 ### Usage
 1. Download or compile the binaries
 2. Use forknotecoin.conf configuration file.
-3. Start the daemon: forknoted --config-file configs/forknotecoin.conf from command line or create bat file
+3. Start the daemon: forknoted --config-file configs/forknotecoin.conf from command line or create .forknoted.bat file
 4. Allow block chain to fully sync and leave open before launch of simplewallet
-5. Start the simplewallet: simplewallet --config-file configs/forknotecoin.conf from command line or create .bat file
+5. Start the simplewallet: simplewallet --config-file configs/forknotecoin.conf from command line or create simplewallet.bat file
 6. Simplewallet options
 7. [O]pen existing wallet, [G]enerate new wallet file, [I]mport wallet or [E]xit.
 8. To use [I]mport wallet option you will need to have "Spend secret key" and "View secret key"